Article Translations: (Spanish)

 May also be called: Acute Lymphocytic Leukemia; ALL

-Acute lymphoblastic leukemia is a type of cancer that causes the body to make too many abnormal immature white blood cells (called lymphoblasts).
+Acute lymphoblastic leukemia (ALL) is a type of cancer that causes the body to make too many abnormal immature white blood cells (called lymphoblasts).

-Normally, white blood cells (WBCs) help fight infection and protect the body against disease.
-With leukemia, WBCs turn cancerous and multiply when they shouldn't, resulting in too many abnormal WBCs, which then interfere with organ function.
+Normally, white blood cells help fight infection and protect the body against disease.
+In acute lymphoblastic leukemia (lim-fo-BLA-stik loo-KEE-mee-uh), these cells turn cancerous and multiply, interfering with the body’s normal functions.

-Symptoms include fatigue, fever, bone pain, night sweats, recurrent infections, and easy bleeding and bruising.
-Treatment for ALL involves chemotherapy to kill as many cancer cells as possible, and then maintenance chemotherapy for several years to keep the cancer from coming back.
+Treatment for ALL involves chemotherapy to kill as many cancer cells as possible.
+Kids need to continue with chemo for several years to help prevent ALL from coming back.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.